damiantroy/media-pod/README.md

 # Damo's Media Pod

-This tutorial will show the technical instructions to install Plex, Sonarr, Radarr, SABNZBd, qBittorrent, Prowlarr, and Gluetun.
+This tutorial will show the technical instructions to install Plex, Overseerr, Sonarr, Radarr, SABNZBd, qBittorrent, Prowlarr, and Gluetun.

 The instructions were written for an Enterprise Linux 9 minimal install, and should work for CentOS Stream release 9, AlmaLinux 9, and Rocky Linux 9.